 Put simply, Holacracy consists of two central elements.
 The elements are roles and the monthly meetings where these roles are adapted.

-Do your job! - Roles instead of job descriptions
+Do your job! - Roles as Job Description

 I'm sure nearly everyone has seen at least one job description in their lives.
 Many people probably see their own for the first and last time in their job advertisement.
 The job description comes to life in Holacracy.
 As a role, it becomes part of the daily work and an anchor point for the allocation of tasks and responsibility.
 Each person usually has several roles.
 The roles consist of the following elements:

-Purpose: Each role serves a very specific purpose.
+Purpose: Each role fulfils a very specific purpose.

 Responsibilities: These are the duties of each role.
-At the same time, they also reflect the expectations of other team members and, of course, those of the "former" boss.
-The responsibilities may well be made up of 15-20 points.
+They also reflect the expectations of other team members.
+Of course, also those of a "former" boss.
+The responsibilities may well include 15-20 points.

 Area of responsibility: These are the rights of each role.
-Here the role is in charge and others need to ask for permission to act in the role's area of responsibility.
+Here the role is in charge and others have to ask for their permission for actions in the role's area of responsibility.

-The roles, in turn, can be combined into departments.
-In Holacracy, these departments are called "Circles" and the largest circle is the company itself.
-Of course, the company also pursues an overriding guiding principle, which needs to be upheld as well.
-The guiding principle at RAIDBOXES is to give creative people more freedom.
+The roles in turn can be grouped into departments.
+In the holacracy these are called circles.
+The largest circle is the company itself.
+Of course, the company itself also pursues an overarching purpose, which should also be recorded in concrete terms.
+At Raidboxes , the purpose is to give creative people more freedom.

 As the role descriptions are nothing more than a company constitution, the meetings for adapting the roles are called "Governance Meetings".
 The meetings serve to deal with minor and major conflicts (tensions) and to incorporate them into the role descriptions.

-But don't worry about having to attend yet another meeting!
-Our meetings currently last between 30 and 45 minutes and are tightly moderated.
-The moderator should make sure that the set procedure is followed.
-This is shown in our Starter Kit on slide 12 of the kick-off presentation.
+But don't worry about the extra meeting!
+Our meetings currently last between 30 and 45 minutes.
+The meetings are tightly moderated.
+In any case, the moderator should make sure that the set procedure is followed.

 Each role can be adapted, provided these changes don't harm the company.